Descriptive Adjectives in Spanish

 - To make an adjective that ends in a consonant plural, add -es to the singular ending.

-Exception: Adjectives that end in -z in the singular, change the -z to a -c before adding the plural ending.
+Exception: For adjectives that end in z in the singular, change the z to a c before adding the plural ending.

 Exception: Adjectives ending in -erior do not have a feminine form.

 Now, check out this fancy summary table of Spanish adjective endings!